The Stefan problem and free targets of optimal Brownian martingale transport: Subharmonically generated sets

 Similarly, if $(b)$ holds, then $(a)$ follows from Theorem~\ref{thm:consistency}. \end{proof}

 We mention that obtaining $\nu$ as a characteristic function $\chi_\Sigma$ does not guarantee a corresponding solution for $(St_1)$ unless the stopping time is strictly positive.
 Even with the stopping time strictly positive, for a given $\mu$ and $E$ there can be many $\Sigma$ such that $(\Sigma, E)$ is subharmonically generated by $\mu$.
-Below we will discuss an example that illustrates these points.
-In the next section we will introduce an optimization problem for the target measure $\nu$, that uniquely generates a subharmonically generated pair $(E,E)$ for each given $\mu$, with $E$ explicitly given in terms of $\mu$.
-More discussion on the Stefan problem is to follow in Section~\ref{sec:global-Stefan}, in conjunction with this optimal target problem.
-We will see therein that our optimal target scheme provides a mechanism to construct solutions of $(St_1)$ in a stable, and physically reasonable manner.
+Below we will discuss an example that illustrates these points. {\red In Section~\ref{sec:optimal target} we will present results concerning the optimization problem \eqref{eqn:problem-upper} for the target measure $\nu$.
+Together with the results in Section~\ref{sec:saturation} this optimization problem uniquely yields a subharmonically generated pair $(E,E)$ for each given $\mu$; see Theorem~\ref{thm:sh-generate}.
+In Section~\ref{sec:global-Stefan}, we will see that our optimal target scheme provides a mechanism to construct solutions of $(St_1)$ in a stable manner, by choosing an initial domain that is strictly larger thatn the support of the initial data and yields an instant regularizing effect for the evolution, at the initial time.}